 Assessments: Assessments may take the form of quizzes, tests, papers, projects, speeches, etc. and are designed to ensure that students have reached proficiency (Level 3) on the 8th grade Science standards.
 Any assessment may be redone if the student did not completely master the goals of the unit.

 Retakes: Students may retake assessments at any time during the semester.
-Let Ms. Croze know which test is to be retaken and request a lunch pass.
-All retakes must be done during lunch.
+Let Ms. Croze know which test is to be retaken and make a plan for its completion.

 Grading: Students' report card grades will be determined by demonstrated proficiency on the 10 Power Standards identified for 8th grade middle school science.